 With email surveys, you can ask your audience questions and get to know them.
 This shows you care for their needs and gives you plenty of feedback to continuously improve your brand, service or product assortment.

-These segments are then used to give unique recommendations, style inspiration and advice.
+These segments are then used to give unique product recommendations, style inspiration and advice.
 It's all about personalization for each and every subscriber!

 Rituals smartly uses a surprise birthday gift as an incentive for subscribers to share their birthday.